What Are Some of the Most Common Yellow Teeth Causes?

 3. Ageing

 As the years pass, your teeth become increasingly yellowed in hue.
-This is due to enamel erosion over time; as it wears away, more of the dentin’s natural yellow tones are revealed.
-Even without any external staining agents, your smile may appear discoloured with age.
+This is due to enamel erosion; more of the dentin’s natural yellow tones are revealed as it wears away.
+Even without external staining agents, your smile may appear discoloured with age.

 4. Poor dental hygiene